 glorified the Ku Klux Klan; prompting the Klan’s resurgence and legitimizing

-St. Louis, Missouri Race Riot, on July 2nd, was one of the bloodiest race riots of the year.
-Black men, women, and children were beaten, shot to death, and lynched as their businesses and homes were burned by a mob of white citizens.
+St. Louis, Missouri Race Riot, on July 2, 1917, was one of the bloodiest race riots of the year.
+Black men, women, and children were beaten, shot to death, and lynched as their businesses and homes were burned by white citizens.
 Six-thousand blacks fled the city and policemen and the national guard were cited for either turning their heads or participating in the attacks.[iii]

 Black men and boys (females as well), for financial gain, were constantly